EvanChisholm1/sailor/README.md

 -   [ ] better chunking
 -   [ ] better vector db/search algorithim.
 [Twisty?](https://github.com/EvanChisholm1/twisty)
 -   [ ] rag llm chatbot
--   [] switch away from json file? storing numbers as text isn't exactly the smartest way to do it.
+-   [ ] switch away from json file? storing numbers as text isn't exactly the smartest way to do it.
+-   [ ] Avoid duplication, check if url already exists, if it does then don't add, only update if over a certain age.